zephyrproject-rtos/trusted-firmware-m/docs/integration_guide/tfm_fpu_support.rst

   hardware.
 * Support lazy stacking on/off.
-* Support Inter-Process Communication (IPC) [5]_ model in TF-M, and doesn't support LIBRARY model.
+* Support Inter-Process Communication (IPC) [5]_ model in TF-M, and doesn't support LIBRARY or SFN model.
 * Support Armv8-M [6]_ mainline or later.
 * Support isolation level 1,2,3.
+* Does not support use FPU in First-Level Interrupt Handling (FLIH) [7]_ at current stage.

-FP support is enabled on Arm musca S1 [7]_ platform as a reference implementation.
-Please refer to musca s1 platform code when FP support is enabled on other platforms.
+Please refer to Arm musca S1 [8]_ platform as a reference implementation when you enable FP support on your platforms.

 Secure libraries are compiled with ``COMPILER_CP_FLAG`` and linked with ``LINKER_CP_OPTION`` for different FP ABI types.
 All those libraries shall be